 Enter this quick and easy weeknight winner.
-It’s simple to make, reasonably inexpensive, and relies on just a handful of ingredients.
+Like our classic pasta with butter and Parmesan, it’s simple to make, reasonably inexpensive, and relies on just a handful of ingredients.
 It also happens to be incredibly delicious.
 Because, really, how could garlicky, buttery, lemony shrimp all tangled up in pasta not be??

 Why Our Testers Loved This

 The testers were delighted that this easy weeknight pasta relies on pantry staples and was “easy to prep and came together quickly.”
 Mardi Michels says it’s “perfect for a hot summer’s night or a cold winter evening, and if you’ve got shrimp or prawns in your freezer and pasta in your pantry, you’re all set!”

 - Pasta–Any type of long pasta works well here.
 Linguine, spaghetti, or bucatini would all be great choices.

 - Shrimp–Use raw shrimp for this dish, as precooked shrimp will overcook.
 If you’re using frozen shrimp, make sure they are thawed and patted dry.
 If you can find prawns, they make an excellent (and a bit fancier) substitution for the shrimp.